noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 #### my 2 cents

 Most of the time, I write my tests in a Given-When-Then style.
-When using Mocha, it gives something like this (where the `it` defines the 'Then' parts):
+When using Mocha, it results in something like this (where the `it` defines the 'Then' parts):

 ```javascript
 describe('<my-component>', () => {